“What is Scleroderma? How you found out about her condition? Can it be cured?“

-It has been almost 6 years since she has been taking medicine (currently taking Cellcept) and during one of the checkup in Dec 2022; the Dr suspected her to (may) have En Coup De Sabre.
+It has been almost 6 years since she has been taking medicine (currently taking Cellcept) and during one of the checkups in Dec 2022; the Dr suspected her to (may) have En Coup De Sabre.

 “The scleroderma en coup de sabre is a variant of linear or localized scleroderma that occurs preferentially in children.
-It may involve all of the hemiface, extending from the scalp to the the nose, lips and tongue.
+It may involve all of the hemiface, extending from the scalp to the nose, lips and tongue.
 Its etiology is unknown, but probably it is of autoimmune nature.”

 But when I went back home, I cried my lungs out on that day.
 This time round was as bad as previously.
 I pick myself up quickly the next day.
-I can’t remember how many days, or nights, I have cried when she was 1st diagnosed.
+I can’t remember how many days, or nights, I cried when she was 1st diagnosed.
 My hubby was very strong.
 He said if anything happens, there is still plastic surgery, Botox or fillers for her.
 Apparently, he did all the research work before we reached home.

 Coping with it